Scams Information and Advice

 Remember:

-Your bank, the police, or tax office will never ask you to attend your bank, withdraw, transfer or pay money over the phone or send couriers to collect your card or cash.
+Your bank, the police, or the tax office will never ask you to attend your bank, withdraw, transfer or pay money over the phone or send couriers to collect your card or cash.
 Nor would they ask you to buy goods or vouchers.

 This is a scam.